Plagiobothrys nothofulvus: Etymology

-The scientific name of the rusty popcorn flower, Plagiobothrys nothofulvus, describes some of its key characteristics.
-Plagiobothrys refers to a sideways pit formed by the position of the nutlet attachment scar.
-Nothofulvus comes from the words nothus, meaning bastard or false, and fulvus, meaning yellowish, as it had been at first been mistaken for Plagiobothrys fulvus, which had in turn been named for the dense tawny hairs on its calyx and pedicel.
+The genus name Plagiobothrys refers to a sideways pit formed by the position of the nutlet attachment scar.

+Nothofulvus comes from the words nothus, meaning bastard or false, and fulvus, meaning yellowish, as it had been at first been mistaken for P. fulvus (named for the dense tawny hairs on its calyx and pedicel).

+Distribution and habitat

+The species ranges from southern Washington to northern Baja California.

+The species can be found in grassy meadows, especially along the coast.
+It can also be found in woodlands, coastal sage scrub, and wetland-riparian habitats and are often associated with serpentine or plutonic soils.
+Associated species that commonly grow in similar grassland habitats include Aster chilensis, Lotus angustissimus, Plantago lanceolata, Galium parisiense, and Brodiaea terrestris.

 Ecology

 Plagiobothrys nothofulvus is food for many different animals.
 Deer, ground squirrels, and insects often forage for the plant.
 Turtles will also feed on the flowers in riparian zones.
 Black seed-harvesting ants will eat the seeds of popcorn flowers.
 Species of beetles will use the flower as a breeding platform.
 Butterflies, moths, and bees drink its nectar as they pollinate the flowers.
 Ctenuchid moths are frequently found on the flowers, the importance of their interactions is currently unknown.